Consort Yi (Kangxi): Kangxi era

 Lady Gorolo entered the Forbidden City in 1677 and became a lady-in-waiting.In August of the same year, Lady Gorolo was favoured by Kangxi and became a part of his harem with rank of Concubine Yi.
 On 5 January 1680, Concubine Yi gave birth to the emperor's 5th son Yinqi.
 In December 1681, Noble Consort Tong was elevated to Imperial Noble Consort (Chinese: 皇貴妃; Pinyin: huángguìfēi), furthermore Concubine Rong, Concubine Yi, Concubine Hui and Concubine De were elevated to the rank of Consort.
 On 17 October 1683, Consort Yi gave birth to the emperor's 9th son Yuntang.On 8 June 1685, Consort Yi gave birth to 11th prince Yinzi, her last child, who would die prematurely on 22 August 1696.

 On 20 August 1699, Concubine Min died and Consort Yi took care of Princess Wenke of the Second Rank.
 She also raised Princess Kejing, her sister's daughter and Kangxi's 6th daughter.

 Yongzheng era

 The Kangxi Emperor published an edict during his lifetime that after his death, the princes could bring their elderly mothers to live in their homes, but they still had to go to the palace every month to greet Emperor Yongzheng in person and meet the empress.
 Therefore, Consort Yi moved to her son, Prince Heng, Yinqi's mansion in June of the first year of Yongzheng.

-On October 2nd in the eleventh year of Yongzheng (1783), Connsort Yi died in Prince Heng's Mansion.
-Later, in 1786 she was buried in the Jing Mausoleum, Eastern Qing tombs.
+On October 2nd in the eleventh year of Yongzheng (1733), Consort Yi died in Prince Heng's Mansion.
+Later, in 1736 she was buried in the Jing Mausoleum, Eastern Qing tombs.